Chart Color Schemes

 Collaroy Plateau is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Collaroy Plateau, as per the latest Census, consisted of 94.2% houses and 5.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metro's figures of 57.6% houses and 42.4% other dwellings.
+Collaroy Plateau's dwellings, as per the latest Census, consisted of 94.2% houses and 5.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 57.6% houses and 42.4% other dwellings.
 Home ownership in Collaroy Plateau stood at 38.6%, with mortgaged dwellings at 49.0% and rented ones at 12.5%.
-The median monthly mortgage repayment was $3,467, higher than Sydney metro's average of $3,000.
-The median weekly rent figure in Collaroy Plateau was recorded as $800, compared to Sydney metro's $592.
-Nationally, mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+The median monthly mortgage repayment was $3,467, exceeding Sydney metro's average of $3,000.
+Weekly rent in Collaroy Plateau was recorded at $800, compared to Sydney metro's $592.
+Nationally, mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing